 - Jackknifes and Rollovers – Large tractor-trailers have a high center of gravity, and a load imbalance makes this problem even worse.
 When a big rig starts moving sideways in a skid, it is very easy for the load weight to overcome all efforts of the driver.
 At that point, the brakes stop the wheels from moving forward and the top load causes the trailer rollover.

-Our Dallas truck accident lawyer focuses on the parties who are potentially liable for the collision.
+Our Texas truck accident lawyer focuses on the parties who are potentially liable for the collision.
 Failure to include a partially responsible party in your lawsuit could affect your ability to receive sufficient compensation for your injuries and/or losses.
-Unlike a car accident, in which the driver is usually the owner of the vehicle, and potentially the only party liable for the accident, a trucking accident can have multiple responsible parties, including the 18-wheeler truck driver, truck cab owners, truck trailer owners, truck loaders, or trucking companies.
+Unlike a car accident, a trucking accident can have multiple responsible parties, including the 18-wheeler truck driver, truck cab owners, truck trailer owners, truck loaders, or trucking companies.

 As explained above, trucking regulations are a complex set of laws, which requires a significant and comprehensive amount of knowledge about the trucking industry.
-It is essential that all pieces of evidence are preserved, an expert conducts a proper investigation immediately after the collision, and all responsible parties to the lawsuit are identified quickly.
+It is essential that all pieces of evidence are preserved, an expert conducts a proper investigation immediately after the collision.
+Also, it is important that all responsible parties to the lawsuit are identified quickly.